Simulate Time-integrated Coarse-grained Molecular Dynamics with Multi-Scale Graph Networks: Ablation Studies

-\textbf{Fine-level Embedding GNN $\embgn$.} (\cref{fig:ablation}~(a)) Our model uses a fine-level embedding GNN to learn CG-bead embedding that enclose local structural information.
-We can remove this fine-level GNN and let the CG-bead embedding be the mean over the atom type embedding in each atom group.
+\textbf{Fine-level Embedding GNN $\embgn$.} (\cref{fig:ablation}~(a)) Our model uses a fine-level embedding GNN to learn CG bead embedding that enclose local structural information.
+We can remove this fine-level GNN and let the CG bead embedding be the mean over the atom type embedding in each atom group.
 As shown in \cref{fig:ablation}~(a), model performance significantly drops without the Embedding GNN.

 \textbf{Stochastic dynamics prediction.} (\cref{fig:ablation}~(a)) We attempt to let our model output deterministic acceleration at each forward simulation step.
 However, the inherent uncertainty makes the model predict very small movement for all particles at every step, and the model performance significantly drops.
 The small movements lead to slow transport of particles, and causes underestimation of Li-ion diffusivity, as shown in \cref{fig:supp_analysis}~(a).
 Such unrealistic dynamics also makes long simulation unstable.
-This is demonstrated in \cref{fig:supp_analysis}~(b), which shows that a deterministic model has a higher number of bead collision with an increasing trend through time.
+This is demonstrated in \cref{fig:supp_analysis}~(b), which shows that a deterministic model has a higher number of bead collision (under a cutoff of 1.0 \AA) with an increasing trend through time.

 \textbf{Coarse-graining group size.} (\cref{fig:ablation}~(b)) We experimented with different coarse-graining group size.
 We observe that in terms of capturing particle diffusivity, using a group size of 7 outperforms finer (5) and coarser (15, 25) coarse-graining.
 We hypothesize that the finer system is hard to model accurately with limited training data, while the coarser system loses important information for accurate dynamics modeling.
 This result further suggests the optimal coarse-grained modeling should be conditional on the objective of MD simulation.